-To assess the level to which minority and low-income populations will be impacted by the projects listed in this TIP, MAPA staff reviewed the total project listing and assumed benefits and burdens based upon the methodology in this section.
+To assess the level to which Areas of Persistent Poverty will be impacted by the projects listed in this TIP, MAPA staff reviewed the total project listing and assumed benefits and burdens based upon the methodology in this section.
 Using the methodology described above MAPA makes the following observations.